 Here’s a pretty cool thread on Tomatoville about starting tomato seeds that are over 40 years old!

-Are you going to save your own tomato seeds this year?
+Will you be saving tomato seeds this year?

 When you’re ready to plant your tomato seeds, make sure you read our guide to starting tomato seeds indoors.